Brain Busters

 <element attribute1="value1" attribute2="value2">

-• Attribute Name: Must be lowercase (e.g., classid).
+• Attribute Name: Must be lowercase (e.g., class, id).

 • Value: Enclosed in quotes (single '' or double "").